 Around half of the population of Greece speaks and understands English.
 That makes up around 51% of the Greek population.
 Schools in Greece give English education as a second or third language.
 Since Greece has now become a major tourist attraction, given its rich history, a tourist would need no help in Athens as English is commonly spoken there.
 However, some basic Greek will always come in handy if you want to visit some rural or remote areas.

 In the Western Thrace region of Greece, an estimated 128000 people speak Turkish.
 This is the aftermath of Ottoman Rule, which was also responsible for making up Greece’s Muslim minority.
 9700 native speakers and around 40000 speakers in Greece speak Turkish, as per Ethnology.
 “Western Thrace Turks” is the name for people who speak Turkish in Greece.
 Now, a very small number of these Western Thrace Turks remain due to the exchange of populations between Turkey and Greece.

 At the beginning of the 20th century, a large number of wealthy Russians immigrated to Greece.
 Though the number is unknown, people in Northern Greece and Greek Macedonia speak Russian as either a secondary or primary language.
 Many Pontic Greeks and Georgians speak Russian as a third or second language.
-Moreover, the older generation of Caucasus Greeks, settled in Central Macedonia, Salonika, and Kilkis, also speaks Russian.
+Moreover, the older generation of Caucasus Greeks, settled in Central Macedonia, Salonika, and Kilkis, also speak Russian.

 There are around 40000 Macedonian speakers in Greece who claim to possess a Macedonian heritage, i.e., they proclaim to be direct descendants of Alexander the Great, who himself was a Macedonian Greek.
 Based on the description of their language, these Macedonian speakers differ from each other.
 Many of them claim to possess an Ethnic Macedonian national identity, hence describing their language as Macedonian.

 Greece and its Historical Dialects